ktbaek/Excess-deaths-Denmark/README.md

 are back-calculated from the excess death rates using the age and sex stratified quarterly population numbers.

-Figure @ref(fig:excess-both-bases-quarter-age) and Table
-@ref(tab:excess-table) shows quarterly excess deaths stratified on age, Figure @ref(fig:excess-both-bases-quarter-sex) shows quarterly excess deaths stratified on sex, Figure @ref(fig:excess-both-bases-age-sex) shows excess deaths for the whole period per age group, and Figure
-@ref(fig:excessrate-both-bases-year) shows excess deaths per 100,000 of the entire population per year.
+Figure 8, 9 and Table 1 show quarterly excess deaths stratified on age and sex, Figure 10 shows excess deaths for the whole period per age group, and Figure 11 shows excess deaths per 100,000 of the entire population per year.

 ![**Excess deaths by age and quarter.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction